• Skip to primary navigation

 EGGS

 Eggs primarily act as an emulsifying agent but it has more roles to play in your batter than just that.
 Long before baking powders entered the market, eggs were being used as leavening agents that is it raises the cakes and give it a puffy look.
 Even the egg yolk smoothens the cake and adds the right amount of liquid-y texture to it.
 But interestingly, eggs also help to trap the air bubbles and form a rigid lining around it that refuses to let it burst when you heat the batter.
 As most of you will know already, the right amount of air bubbles will help to make your cake soft as a sponge, but if these air bubbles were allowed to swell up and burst, it might spoil your cake’s structure.
+For eggless options, read about the best egg substitutes for baking.

 SUGAR:

 Sugar may be a sweetening agent but that isn’t all that it does to your recipe.
 Sugar helps to absorb moisture that keeps the cake edible and moist even after several days.
 It caramelises your baked goods and gives it a distinct brownish tint that is common for all cakes.
 One of the main reasons I suggest my people to go by the traditional way of separately beating an egg in sugar first, than to put all ingredients altogether into one bowl, is because sugar and egg together work in making those small holes or bubbles filled with CO2 that consequently makes your cake moist and gives it a structure.
+Know more about types of baking sugar.

 BAKING SODA AND BAKING POWDER: